chrisparsons83/FFDiscordClub/rules.md

 8.3 If collusion is suspected (a trade where both teams are working together to improve only one team) any member can request a trade review.
 A lopsided trade will not be grounds for trade review.

 8.4.
-The trade review will be run by the commissioners of the Association.
+The trade review will be run by the commissioners of the Club.

 8.4b.
 If a commissioner is involved in the trade that is being reviewed, they will recuse themselves from the review.

 8.5.
-If members are deemed to have colluded, both members are immediately removed from the Association.
+If members are deemed to have colluded, both members are immediately removed from the Club.

 8.6.
 Players cannot be traded for FAAB budget.